FriedbergLab/GOThresher/readme.md

 This command will lead to 3 output files.
 One each for the two organisms and the third one is where both the organisms are combined.

-3. `python debias.py -i data/goa_yeast.gaf data/goa_dicty.gaf -a C P -PLTHRESHp 30 -e EXPEC IBA -odir data/output -single 1`
+3. `debias -i data/goa_yeast.gaf data/goa_dicty.gaf -a C P -PLTHRESHp 30 -e EXPEC IBA -odir data/output -single 1`

 This command will read from two input files, select CCO and BPO annotations.
 Further, it will **choose** only those annotations which